scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 worth mentioning.
 The package allows so-called contracts to be specified using method preconditions, method postconditions, and class invariants.
 Thus, function argument validation can be performed using method preconditions.
-In the following outdated example, the function argument, ``a``, of the function, ``exemplify`` is validated to be a real scalar in the range :math:`[0;1]`:
+In the following example, the function argument, ``a``, of the function, ``exemplify`` is validated to be a real scalar in the range :math:`[0;1]`:

 .. [#] See http://www.nongnu.org/pydbc/